CodingTrain/thecodingtrain.com/content/content-structure-guide.md

 #### Video numbers

-Video numbers are contextual and that nature depends on the type of video.
-Challenges and guest tutorials are thought of their own type of collections of videos, so numbers are relative to those collections.
-Lessons on the other hand are relative to main tracks and chapters.

-These are currently supported as strings because JavaScript and GraphQL basic types clash a bit when trying to interpret types.

-How these numbers are used in the new site is unclear, specially for side tracks, so for now `"videoNumber"` is optional.
-Feel free to propose how video numbers could be used.
+We are currently undecided on whether videos should be numbered or not.
+Currently, videos have numbers in their titles on YouTube and the current website, but the new website might not need them.

+We currently have a `"videoNumber"` property in the video JSON that can be set to whatever you want, and it's currently not used in the website.

 > **NOTE**: This is an open question to The Coding Train team.
-If you could give us insight to whether this video number is needed in general or just for some cases, that would be greatly appreaciated.
+If you could give us insight to whether this video number is needed in general or just for some cases, that would be greatly appreciated.
+Feel free to propose how video numbers should or should not be used.

 #### Video IDs